openstack/governance/goals/train/pdf-doc-generation.rst

       Publishing multiple PDFs not part of this goal, and should be deferred until after this goal is complete.

 #.
-Each guide generated includes the release name to ensure the user is fully aware of the
+Each guide generated includes the release version to ensure the user is fully aware of the
    content they have built.
 It would also be helpful to add a disclaimer that this information is updated regularly in the project repositories and to check for updates during maintenance periods.